DanielNoord/ProjectInventarisGezantschappen/python/README.md

 Module with functions used to write, read and parse `docx` files.
 With the switch to only using `json` these functions tend to get outdated quickly, but should in theory still work.

+### onedrive

+Submodule that allows downloading of a folder from a public OneDrive.

 ### typing_utils

 Module that stores some of our typing aliases.